ViniciusMurakami/runbook-gcp/dataflow/streaming-pubsub-bq.md

 4. Transform the JSON file into rows
 5. Populate a Big Query Table

-[ ! ] *This tutorial does not work well if you're using Cloud Shell in a separate window.*

 ## Set the GCP Project

 Pick up your project